samurai84000/Wireless-Camera-Project/README.md

 that there was no one recording youth sports games in the Minnesota Area.
 Well, not entirely true, there are companys that will record youth games, but they have a 3 man crew and charge outragous prices to do so.
 So now that I have the Embedded Systems skills from  my time at MSOE, its time to wirelessly control cameras with a controller and perform the task of 3 people with 1.
-T

 What Microcontroller did I use?
 I decided on the arduino uno/mega2560 boards for this project.
 Arduinos easy to use IDE and the fact that they have a large library import class makes the platform optimal for creating